unionai-oss/llm-fine-tuning/flyte_llama/README.md

 The dataset will consist of source files, tests, and documentation from all of these repositories.

-### Dataset Extension
+### Data Source Extensions

-This dataset could be enriched with open source repos that use Flyte in their codebase.
+This dataset could be enriched with open source repos that use Flyte in their codebase, which includes open source repos maintained by the Flyte core team and those maintained by the community.
 This would further train the model on how the community uses flytekit or configures their codebase in the wild.

+### LLM-augmented supervised finetuning

+We can build a supervised finetuning dataset using an LLM to generate a synthetic instruction given a piece of Flyte code.
+For example, given a `flytesnacks` example, an LLM can be prompted to create an instruction associated with that example.
+Or, given a flytekit plugin, an LLM can be prompted to create an instruction associated with creating the flytekit plugin class that implements the plugin interface.

 ### Training